 Exposure prior to May 1987 will mean that in most cases, you will not be able to claim compensation for an asbestos-related disease.

 We can however provide you with assistance in War Pension applications and claims under the Armed Forces Compensation Scheme (AFCS).

-To discuss your Armed Forces Exposure to Asbestos claim free of charge with our Military Accident team contact us on 0800 124 4444 or start your claim now.
+To discuss your claim free of charge with our award winning team contact us on 0800 124 4444 or start your claim now.